The clustering of galaxies at z~0.5 in the SDSS-III Data Release 9 BOSS-CMASS sample: a test for the LCDM cosmology: Biases of the abundance-matched halo and BOSS-CMASS samples

-We use two other sets of simulations in addition to MultiDark.
-The first one is the already mentioned {\it Carmen} series of 40 simulations of the {\it LasDamas} suite of simulations that allow us to estimate the effect of cosmic variance.
-These mock galaxy catalogs are produced with an HOD model with parameters aimed at fitting the respective SDSS galaxy samples \citep[][]{2009AAS...21342506M}.
+Additionally, we use two other sets of simulations besides MultiDark.
+The first one is the already mentioned {\it Carmen} series of 40 simulations of the {\it LasDamas} set that allow us to estimate the effect of cosmic variance.
 Note that, as before, we use only relative model-to-model deviations in the {\it Carmen} simulations: error bars in our results are obtained in this way.
 Secondly, we also use results of the Bolshoi simulation \citep{Bolshoi}.
 This simulation has a factor of $\sim 5$ better mass and force resolution, but it was performed for a smaller simulation box ($250~\Mpch$ on a side).
-There is an overlap between the MultiDatk and Bolshoi simulations: the simulation volume of Bolshoi is large enough to study haloes (and subhaloes) with circular velocities of $\sim 200~\kms$.
+There is an overlap between the MultiDatk and Bolshoi simulations: the simulation volume of Bolshoi is large enough to study (sub)haloes with circular velocities of $\sim 200~\kms$.
 At the same time, these (sub)haloes are reasonably well resolved in the MultiDark simulation having more than 100 particles.
-Comparison of MultiDark and Bolshoi power spectra for these haloes allows us to look for biases at scales $k>0.1\,h\,{\rm Mpc}^{-1}$.
+Comparison of MultiDark and Bolshoi power spectra for these haloes allows us to look for discrepancies between the simulations at scales $k>0.1\,h\,{\rm Mpc}^{-1}$.